WeegeeNumbuh1/FlightGazer-webapp/README.md

 [`Changelog-webapp.txt`](/Changelog-webapp.txt)

 ## Contributions
-Pull requests are not accepted.
+Pull requests are not accepted.<br>
+Issues, bug reports, and other comments are welcomed.

 ## License & Warranty
 Inherits the same license that FlightGazer uses.
 (GPLv3)<br>
-Zero warranty provided.
+Zero warranty provided.<br>
+The javascript and css files in the [`static`](/static/) directory are distributed under the MIT License.